 If you have histamine intolerance, you might wonder whether it’s safe to eat lentils and whether they’re likely to trigger histamine intolerance symptoms.
 Are lentils high in histamine?

-Lentils are growing in popularity as a plant-based source of protein, and they’re also an excellent source of fiber.
+Lentils are popular as a plant-based source of protein, and they’re also an excellent source of fiber.
 If you’re trying to reduce the amount of meat in your diet, lentils are a versatile food high in plant protein.

 Some people experience symptoms similar to seasonal allergies, nasal stuffiness, headache, or a runny nose.